1. Flying hours are 9:30 a.m. to 7:30 p.m., or sunset, whichever is earlier.

 11. All spectators must remain in the designated spectator area, unless accompanied into flight areas by a pilot.

-13. No parking is permitted in the designated accessible areas unless a valid Handicap Permit is displayed on the vehicle.
+13. No parking is permitted in the designated accessible areas unless a valid accessible parking permit is displayed on the vehicle.

 15. No person shall engage in non-recreational use, including without limitation commercial, industrial, educational, and research uses, of the Boulder Model Airport without prior written approval of the Boulder Parks and Recreation Department, except as follows: